dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 1. The relying party sends a `icrc25_request_permissions` message to the signer.
 2. The signer removes any unrecognized scopes from the array of requested scopes.
-3. Depending on whether the signer supports sessions:
-   - If the signer does _not_ support sessions, it may send a response immediately _without_ prompting the user.
-Scopes should be granted subject to a static signer policy.
-Skip to step 6.
-   - Otherwise, continue with step 4.
-4. Depending on the session state the signer either skips or displays the details of the to-be-established connection to the user:
-    - If there is an active session with the relying party, skip to the next step, otherwise:
-        - the signer presents the details of the to-be-established connection to the user.
-If the user has never interacted with this relying party before, the signer may display information explaining that the user is about to establish a connection with a new relying party.
-        - If the user approves the connection, the signer creates a new session for the relying party.
-            - Otherwise, the signer sends a response with an error back to the relying party and step 5 is skipped.
-5. The signer displays the requested scopes to the user and asks the user to approve or reject the request.
-The user may also be allowed to approve only a subset of the requested scopes or add additional restrictions (see [optional scope restrictions](#optional-properties)).
+3. The signer displays the requested scopes to the user and asks the user to approve or reject the request.
+The user may also be allowed to approve only a subset of the requested scopes or add additional restrictions (see [extension scope properties](#extension-properties)).
-    - If all requested scopes have already been granted, the signer may skip the user interaction and reply with the array of granted scopes immediately.
+    - If all requested scopes have already been granted, the signer may skip the user interaction.
+    - If, by signer policy, the requested changes cannot be granted (e.g. because the signer enforces `ask_on_use` for specific permission scopes), the signer may skip the user interaction.
-    - If the user approves the request, the signer saves information about the granted permission scopes on the current session.
-Then the signer sends a successful response back to the relying party with the array of granted scopes.
+    - If the user approves the request, the signer saves the changes to the permission scopes, including modifications made by the user (if any).
-    - If the user rejects the request, the signer sends a response with an error back to the relying party.
+    - If the user rejects the request then no changes are made to the permission scopes.
-6. After receiving a response, the relying party may send additional messages depending on the granted scopes.
+4. The signer sends a response to the relying party with the state of each permission scope.

 ```mermaid
 sequenceDiagram